 This depends on where in the country you’re planning to go.
 But, if you’re planning to travel to Spain and stop at more than one destination around the country, we have some great recommendations:

-- A cold-weather sleeping bag if you plan on backpacking or doing any camping in the Northern regions.
+- A cold-weather sleeping bag if you plan on backpacking or camping in the Northern regions.

 - Hiking boots – Spain has some truly incredible hiking trails all across the country.
 Even if you don’t plan to go hiking on your trip, we recommend you bring them along.
-This way, when you get drawn to those amazing trails, you can tie ‘em on and head out.
+This way, you can tie ‘em on and head out when you get drawn to those amazing trails.

-Spain in December – Celebrating a Spanish Christmas
+Best Places in Spain to Visit in December – Celebrating a Spanish Christmas

-Spanish Christmas is a wonderful time to visit.
-It is not a huge commercial event, like in so many other countries.
-Lights are strung up in the cities and towns only in December, and you’ll find Christmas decorations only popping up in the second week of the month.
+Spanish Christmas time is a wonderful time to visit.
+It is not a huge commercial event like in so many other countries.
+Lights are strung up in the cities and towns only in December, and you’ll find Christmas markets and decorations only popping up in the second week of the month.

-With such gorgeous villages and cities, you may be wondering why the only Spanish destinations you ever hear about are Madrid and Barcelona.
+With such gorgeous villages and cities, you may wonder why Madrid and Barcelona are the only Spanish destinations you ever hear about.
 While these cities are incredible, we feel that Spain has so much more to offer.

 So, go beyond the usual tourist destinations, and explore these unique places to see in Spain in winter.